meilisearch/specifications/text/0000-settings-api.md

 #### 3.2.1. `GET` - `indexes/:index_uid/settings`

-Fetch the settings of an index.
+Fetch the settings of a Meilisearch index.

 ##### 3.2.1.1.
 Response Definition